hugocornellier/face_detection_tflite/README.md

 ## Example

-The `example/` directory includes a minimal Flutter app that demonstrates how to paint detections onto an
-image: drawing face bounding boxes, the 468-point face mesh, and iris landmarks.
+The [sample code](https://pub.dev/packages/face_detection_tflite/example) from the pub.dev example tab includes a Flutter app that paints detections onto an image: bounding boxes, landmarks, mesh, and iris.
+The example code provides inference time, and demonstrates when to use `FaceDetectionMode.standard` or `FaceDetectionMode.fast`.
-Because results are already in pixel space, overlays align directly with the source image without any extra scaling.

 ## Inspiration